conplementAG/cops-controller/README.md

 2. Install / setup Azure DevSpaces on your cluster, incl. your DevSpace

 `az aks use-dev-spaces -g ... -n ... --space space_name`

+If the command above fails (like to linux), then you can use the `azds controller create -tn ... -n ... -g ...` command instead.

 Install the Azure DevSpaces CLI and run:
 `azds space select --name your_space_name`